The Sourdough School

 • Only once you are booked, please then book your accommodation ASAP.

 • All travel arrangements, accommodation inquiries, and logistics are to be handled by the students.
-We highly recommend securing travel insurance, as this retreat is essentially a holiday experience where we are providing the course and food.
+We highly recommend securing travel insurance, as this retreat is essentially a holiday experience where we are providing the course and lunch, and follow up baking support.

 Learn more about the venue: Castello di Potentino